-Are you ready to find out if it’s time for cataract surgery?
+Are you ready to find out if it’s time for laser cataract surgery?

 Whether you already have a diagnosis or you need to be evaluated, the team at Aker Kasten Eye Center encourages you to book an appointment to discuss the need for surgery.
 The practice is located in Boca Raton, FL at 1445 NW Boca Raton Boulevard and can be reached to request a visit by calling (561) 338-7722.
 Our practice offers the care of several doctors who ensure proper vision and eye assistance for new and existing patients.